shreyaprajapati2405/Game/README.md

 # Game
-have created a simple Guess the number game using javascript
+Here, I have created a simple "Guess the number" game using javascript